 Trying to work the Spirit by the flesh -- This verse goes with verses

-of our most valuable possessions, we turn freedom into a weapon to take freedom
+of our most valued possessions, but if we turn freedom into an opportunity

 purposes of righteousness.